-Combine the first three marinade ingredients in a large bowl.
+Combine the soy sauce, rice wine, and sesame oil in a large bowl.

 Add the chicken and toss to coat.
 Sprinkle the cornstarch evenly across the meat and toss again.

 Marinate the chicken in the refrigerator for 10 to 15 minutes.

-While the chicken marinates, dissolve the cornstarch in the water, then mix it with all of the other sauce ingredients in a clean bowl.
+While the chicken marinates, dissolve the cornstarch in the water, then mix it with the water, dark soy sauce, oyster sauce, sherry, sugar, and sesame oil.

 Heat a wok or deep heavy skillet on high and add 1 tablespoon canola oil.
-When the oil shimmers, add the garlic, ginger, and green onion, then stir-fry for about 1 minute or until fragrant and just starting to brown.
+When the oil shimmers, add the garlic, ginger, and green onion and stir-fry for about 1 minute or until fragrant and just starting to brown.

-Remove the chicken from the fridge, transfer to the wok with a slotted spoon, and stir-fry, stirring frequently, until the chicken changes color, about 3 to 4 minutes.
+Remove the chicken from the fridge, transfer to the wok with a slotted spoon, and stir-fry, stirring frequently, until it changes color, about 3 to 4 minutes.

 Remove the chicken from the wok.

-Add the remaining oil, return the garlic, ginger, and green onion to the wok, and stir-fry the mushrooms and bamboo shoots or baby corn for 1 minute.
+Add the remaining oil and return the garlic, ginger, and green onion to the wok.
+Add the mushrooms and bamboo shoots (or baby corn) and stir-fry for 1 minute.

 Return the chicken to the wok.

-Make a well in the middle and add the sauce, giving it a quick re-stir before combining it with the chicken and vegetables.
+Make a well in the middle and add the sauce, giving it a quick stir before combining it with the chicken and vegetables.

 Stir-fry for an additional 1 to 2 minutes, or until the sauce thickens and coats all of the ingredients.
 Serve and enjoy!